This is my book review of “Girls Burn Brighter” by Shobha Rao.

 It was also longlisted for the 2018 Center for the Fiction First Novel prize.

 This is the story of the bond between two girls who are torn apart, and their journey across the world to try to find one another again.

 Poornima and Savitha were both born into poverty in India and neither had seen much kindness in their lives.
 Poornima was married off to a man she didn’t know or love and Savitha was savagely raped.

 Finally Poornima grows weary of her abusive new family and runs away to try and find her friend Savitha.
 Unbeknownst to her, Savitha was sent to Seattle to become a sex worker.

 Both women basically have no say in what happens to them.
-They are ruled by a society where men are worth more than women and women are there to do their bidding.
+They are ruled by a society where men are worth more than women, and women are thought to be there just to do their bidding.